PLoizidou/PCBS_Emotional_Memory/README.md

 - Dorsal Hippocampus: 'Hpc'

 ## What the analysis does

+The goal of this analysis was to result in the graphs shown below and allow the user to do any comparison of interest between brain states.
+{!!}

 1. It loads spike data and metadata (using the bk.load module).
 2. Separates neurons into neuron types.
 3. Computes the firing rates for each of the neuron types for two specified states.